Ole Miss vs. Tennessee NCAA Football Odds, Plays and Insights | October 16, 2021

 Tennessee Stats and Trends

-- This year, the Volunteers are winless against the spread when entering a game as an underdog of 3 points or more.
+- The Volunteers have been underdogs by 3 points or more two times this year and have not covered the spread once.

-- Tennessee's games this year have hit the over in 66.7% of its opportunities (four times in six games with a set point total).
+- Tennessee's games this year have gone over the total in four out of six opportunities (66.7%).

-- When Tennessee scores more than 31.0 points, it is 3-2 against the spread and 4-1 overall.
+- When Tennessee records more than 31 points, it is 3-2 against the spread and 4-1 overall.

-- Tennessee is 2-1 against the spread and 3-0 overall when the team picks up over 432.2 yards.
+- When Tennessee piles up more than 432.2 yards, the team is 2-1 against the spread and 3-0 overall.

-- This year the Volunteers have six turnovers, two fewer than the Rebels have takeaways (8).
+- The Volunteers have six giveaways this season, while the Rebels have eight takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.